 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-To become a speech therapist in Maine, you must earn licensure through the Board of Speech, Audiology, and Hearing, which requires completing a master’s degree in speech-language pathology, completing a 36-week clinical fellowship, and passing the national SLP exam.
+To become a speech therapist in Maine, you will need to earn a license through the Board of Speech, Audiology, and Hearing.
+That requires a tough, years-long sequence of completing a master’s degree in speech-language pathology, a 36-week clinical fellowship, and passing the national SLP exam.

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology